Yale Community

 Project Description:

-The YPM intern will learn how to collect morphological data from museum specimens available at YPM.
+The YPM intern will learn how to collect morphological data from museum specimens available in the YPM and other collections.
 Interns will have the opportunity to prepare specimens to be micro-CT scanned for 3-D visualization.
 Scanning will be conducted by Henry Camarillo, but the intern may observe and assist with the process.
-Interns will have the opportunity to post-process micro-CT scans and collect morphometric data from the salamander cranium and tongue skeleton.
-The intern will be trained to analyze the morphological data through statistical and evolutionary methods utilizing the R programming language.
-Specifically, the intern will combine data they collected with morphometric data previously collected by the Muñoz lab and learn how to do comparative evolutionary analyses between salamander species.
+Interns will have the opportunity to post-process micro-CT scans and collect morphometric data (cranial, limb, and toe morphology).
+This will include: the segmentation of structures of interest and generation of 3D mesh files, landmarking of mesh files to quantify skeletal shape, and implementation of statistical and evolutionary methods utilizing the R programming language.
+Specifically, the intern will use morphological data they collect and learn how to do comparative evolutionary analyses between Eleutherodactylus species.
+This project has the potential to lead to a continued undergraduate research position in the Fall semester, senior thesis project, presentation at conferences, and/or publication in peer-reviewed journals.

 Advisors: